YMY9999/BlockedCountriesManagementTask/README.md

 - **HttpClient**: For making HTTP requests to the geolocation API.
 - **In-Memory Storage**: `ConcurrentDictionary` for thread-safe data storage.
 - **Swagger**: API documentation and testing.

 ---

-## Future Enhancements

-- Add support for rate limiting.
-- Implement caching for geolocation responses.
-- Add unit tests for controllers and services.

----